bmeyjohann/EyeProtector/docs/DISTRIBUTION.md

 - **No installation** - Double-click to run

 ✅ **How to distribute:**
-1. Copy `EyeBreakEnforcer.exe` from the publish folder
+1. Copy `EyeProtector.exe` from the publish folder
 2. Share via email, USB drive, cloud storage, etc.
 3. Recipients just double-click to run
 4. That's it!